Duckenfield Hall (1783 ship)

 Duckenfield Hall was launched on the Thames in 1783.
 She spent most of her career trading with the West Indies.
 She made one voyage for the British East India Company (EIC) between 1797 and 1798.
-In 1819 she became a Greenland whaler.
-She was wrecked in the Orkney Islands in 1820 while returning from a whaling voyage.
+In 1819, she became a Greenland whaler.
+She was wrecked in the Orkney islands in 1820, while returning from a whaling voyage.

 Career

-Duckenfield Hall enters Lloyd's Register in 1784 with W. Forster, master, Nesbit & Co., owner, and trade London–Jamaica.
+Duckenfield Hall enters Lloyd's Register in 1784, with W. Forster, master, Nesbit & Co., owner, and trade London–Jamaica.

-In 1788 four men of Duckenfield Hall's crew mutinied and made off with her shallop.
-A Spanish schooner, while sailing from Havanah to Byam, on 20 July came upon a vessel, believed to be the shallop, at Santa Cruz.
+In 1788, four men of Duckenfield Hall's crew mutinied and made off with her shallop.
+A Spanish schooner, while sailing from Havanah to Byam, on 20 July, came upon a vessel, believed to be the shallop, at Santa Cruz.
 The mainsail was stained with blood and there were three men aboard.
-The Spaniards seized the men and took them and the vessel to "Byam", where the men were put into gaol on suspicion of their being the mutineers from Duckenfield Hall and of having killed one of their companions.
+The Spaniards seized the men and took them and the vessel to "Byam", where the men were put into jail on suspicion of their being the mutineers from Duckenfield Hall and of having killed one of their companions.

-Duckenfield Hall is last listed in 1792 with C. Nockels, master, Nesbit, owner, and trade London–Jamaica.
-In 1792 Nesbit put a new vessel, Duckenfield (launched 1792; 516 tons (bm)), with Nockels, master, on the London–Jamaica route.
+Duckenfield Hall is last listed in 1792, with C. Nockels, master, Nesbit, owner, and trade London–Jamaica.
+In 1792, Nesbit put a new vessel, Duckenfield (launched 1792; 516 tons (bm)), with Nockels, master, on the London–Jamaica route.
 It appears that Duckenfield Hall was simply laid up.

-In 1794 her owners offered to charter Duckenfield Hall to the EIC.
+In 1794, her owners offered to charter Duckenfield Hall to the EIC.
 The broker offered her at £26/ton in war and £17 in peace, or at the average of the two lowest accepted rates for any River-built ships, for two voyages as an extra ship to Bengal or the Malabar Coast to carry cargoes of sugar, saltpeter, pepper, or other goods.
 The EIC rejected her on the grounds that she was too small for their purposes; they wanted a vessel of at least 400 tons (bm).
 The broker appealed, pointing out that she was 388 tons (registered), coppered, "In compleat order", and nearly ready for sea.
 That appeal appears to have fallen on deaf ears, and the broker wrote again, pointing out that she had carried as much as 650 tons.

-Still, Duckenfield Hall re-entered Lloyd's Register in 1797 with J. Moring, master, J. St Barbe owner, and trade London–India.
+Still, Duckenfield Hall re-entered Lloyd's Register in 1797, with J. Moring, master, J. St Barbe owner, and trade London–India.